 Introduction to Java Technology (Language and Platform)

-Java is a general purpose computer programming language.
-Let’s get introduce to an amazing programming language.
+Java is a general-purpose computer programming language.
+Let’s get introduced to an amazing programming language.

 James Gosling, Mike Sheridan, and Patrick Naughton initiated the Java language project in June 1991.
 The project was aimed to develop software for a wide variety of network devices and embedded systems.

-When the project started they have chosen C++ language, but later they understood the difficulties with C++ and found that these problems could be addressed by creating entirely new simple, reliable, secure language, as a result, the language platform is developed which is simple, secure, distributed, network-based end-user application ranging from worldwide web to the embedded systems.
+When the project started they chose C++ language, but later they understood the difficulties with C++ and found that these problems could be addressed by creating an entirely new simple, reliable, and secure language, as a result, the language platform is developed which is simple, secure, distributed, network-based end-user application ranging from worldwide web to the embedded systems.

 The language was initially called ‘Oak’ after an oak tree outside the Gosling’s office, then it was as a project Green and finally Java after Java coffee.